nailgun/telejournal/README.md

-# systemd-telegram - Telegram notifications for systemd units

-_Disclaimer_: This project is not affiliated with [systemd][systemd].
-The name may suggest it, but I just could not come up with something better.
+# telejournal

-This repository provides a script and systemd service to send notifications via [Telegram][telegram] after a unit completes.
+Monitor journald in real time and get [Telegram][telegram] messages when patterns match.
+This repository provides a script and systemd service.

 ## Requirements